Camden and Islington advocacy service

 Community Advocacy

-The role of non-statutory advocates providing community advocacy is to support residents, particularly those from excluded and/or marginalised communities who face barriers to services.
+Our Community Advocacy service would normally help individuals in the community referred to as non-statutory advocacy providing community support to residents, particularly those from excluded and/or marginalised communities who face barriers to services.

-As with some statutory advocacy services, these interventions should be provided when a resident has a substantial difficulty in self-advocating, and does not have another appropriate person to act as an advocate.
-Non-statutory advocacy service should support residents to participate and engage with services in the public, private and voluntary sector in situations not covered by specific legislation but where there is a need for an advocate.
+Non-statutory advocacy service support residents to participate and engage with services in the public, private and voluntary sector in situations not covered by specific legislation but where there is a need for an advocate.

 Make a referral now